Losant/notebook-examples/README.md

 ## Example Notebooks

-- [Debug Notebook](/debug-notebook) - Think something is wrong with Notebooks?
+- [Debug Notebook](/debug-notebook/Debug.ipynb) - Think something is wrong with Notebooks?
 To verify that everything is working on Losant's end, we create this debug notebook that you can use to help isolate the problem.
-- [Writing Guide](/writing-guide) - In the docs, there is the [Notebook Writing Guide](https://docs.losant.com/notebooks/notebook-file/writing-guide/) that provides a lot of helpful information you should keep in mind while building notebooks.
+- [Writing Guide](/writing-guide/writing-guide.ipynb) - In the docs, there is the [Notebook Writing Guide](https://docs.losant.com/notebooks/notebook-file/writing-guide/) that provides a lot of helpful information you should keep in mind while building notebooks.
+- [Processing Motion Data](/process-motion/process_motion.ipynb) - Occupancy monitoring within smart environments has been a popular use case for our enterprise customers.
+Here is an example notebook that is used to generate a useful dataset of the most active or least active times of the conference rooms in the Losant Smart Office.